steve-davey/css-exercises/animation/02-pop-up/README.md

 ### Hints
 - "modal" is another word for 'pop-up'
-- In the code we've provided, the popup is sitting in it's final position, so you'll need to change it's initial position, and then use a transition to move it back to the center.
+- In the code we've provided, the popup is sitting in it's final position, so you'll need to change its initial position, and then use a transition to move it back to the center.
 - You might want to change the initial opacity from 0% to something like 20% while you're working on it, so you can easily see where it is coming from before you click the button.
 - Don't overthink this one... it might seem complicated, but it requires just a few lines of code.